UBC-MDS/DSCI_522_Group313/docs/final_report.md

 For the Random Forest Regressor, the 10 most important features were:

-1.  `accomodates`, the number of individuals the unit can accomodate.
+1.  `accommodates`, the number of individuals the unit can accomodate.

 2.  `bathrooms`, the number of bathrooms in the unit.